Why are beginner German conversation skills so important?

-The point of learning German is to get to use it in action.
+Well, the point of learning German is to use it!
+There’s no reason to wait.

 Still, it can be intimidating trying out a new language you’ve just started to learn.
 There are so many words and grammatical elements you don’t know yet.
-How do you ever dare try to hold a conversation, especially with a real live, flesh and blood German?
+How do you ever dare try to hold a conversation, especially with a real live flesh-and-blood German speaker?

 Keine Sorgen (Don’t worry).
 We’ve got you covered.

-Here are 10 simple tips to get you ready for a successful parley in German.
+Here are 10 simple beginner German conversation tips—including handy phrases you can start using right away—to get you ready for a successful parley in German.

-The first words typically learned in any language are “please” and “thank you,” or in this case, bitte and danke.
-They’re not only useful in a variety of real-life situations, like someone opening a door for you, but also for those rare instances when someone hands you a suitcase full of cash because you look like a cool guy.
+Some of the first words we learn for beginner German conversation—or beginner conversation in any language—are “please” and “thank you,” or in this case, bitte and danke.
+They’re not only useful in a variety of real-life situations, like someone opening a door for you, but also for those instances when someone hands you a suitcase full of cash because you look like a cool guy.

-Still, employing bitte and danke can go a long way in showing the other person that you’re trying to speak their language, and can garner you some goodwill (which is always helpful with these things).
+Employing bitte and danke can go a long way in showing the other person that you’re trying to speak their language, and can garner you some goodwill during any basic German conversation (which is always helpful).

 2. Know How to Say Where You Come From